oseughu/svelte-starter-kit/README.md

 ### Subdomain Routing Example

-The codebase includes an example of subdomain routing configured in the `RouteServiceProvider`.
-The subdomain routing example is specifically for an admin panel and uses `routes/admin.php`.

-If subdomain routing is not required for your project, you can remove it by either: 1.
-Commenting out or deleting the configuration in the `RouteServiceProvider`.
-2. Removing the `routes/admin.php` file.
+If subdomain routing is required for your project, you can add it by either: 1.
+Uncommenting the configuration in the `RouteServiceProvider`.
+2. Adding a `routes/admin.php` file with the routes for the subdomain.

 ### PWA Customization